Swapnil-2503/SwapSelf/README.md

 Confidence Builder is a web-based application designed to help individuals with social anxiety boost their confidence and overcome their fears in public situations.
 The application provides a series of daily tasks and activities that users can engage in to gradually build their self-assurance and improve their social skills.

-This project was developed as a personal initiative by [Your Name] to provide a fun activity and support system for individuals, including myself, who experience social anxiety.
+This project was developed as a personal initiative by me to provide a fun activity and support system for individuals, including myself, who experience social anxiety.
 It aims to create a safe and encouraging environment for practicing and developing social skills.

 ## Features